thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kendo-saleshub-filtering-orders-server-side.md

 The `node` property is the element the DOM that was selected.
 So the first thing we do is convert the DOM object into a jQuery object and the next thing we do is get the corresponding `dataItem` for that node.

-The `dataItem` we get from the Kendo Treeview is an object that the Kendo Treeview uses to describe each node in the tree.
+The `dataItem` we get from the Kendo TreeView is an object that the Kendo TreeView uses to describe each node in the tree.

     if (!dataItem.hasChildren) {
         updateGridCustomerFilter(node.data("customer-id"));